playANDcode/Pomodoro-Timer/README.md

 - Done!
 Just double click the "Run Pomodoro Tracker.cmd" to open the app.

-Bug: Running it in IDE's doesn't work.
-For it to work, your IDE must be in pomodoro's directory.
+Bug: Running it in IDE's currently doesn't work.